-It’s about being a part of a community where not everyone is the same and forming relationships within community that without discrimination.
+It’s about being a part of a community where not everyone is the same and forming relationships within a community without discrimination.
 The environment in your setting should be inclusive, respectful and value faiths, cultures and races.

-To help promote mutual respect it is important that practitioners focus on behaviour such as sharing and respecting others opinions, in early years there are many opportunities for practitioners to encourage sharing, this can be achieved with most activities.
+To help promote mutual respect it is important that practitioners focus on behaviour such as sharing and respecting others’ opinions, in early years there are many opportunities for practitioners to encourage sharing, this can be achieved with most activities.

 You can promote respect and tolerance in your setting by:

 • Encouraging children to share stories of their home that reflect the values and the diversity of their experiences.

 • Provide resources and activities that challenge gender, cultural and racial stereotyping.